JinyinZha/QDock/README.md

 Numpy    1.23.4<br>
 Scipy    1.7.1<br>
 <br>
 AutoDockFR should be downloaded and installed.
 Its "bin" path should be added to enviromental variables.
-AutoDockFR is at https://ccsb.scripps.edu/adfr/downloads/
+AutoDockFR is at https://ccsb.scripps.edu/adfr/downloads/ <p>
+Paper for QDock is in preparation.